DeepakSBuilds/DeepakSBuilds/README.md

 # Hi👋, I'm Deepak
-### Computer Science & Engineering Student | AI & Full-Stack Developer
+### Computer Science & Engineering Student | Former AIML Developer Intern

-I am a Computer Science student based in Bengaluru with hands-on experience in AI, Machine Learning, and Full-Stack Web Development.
-I focus on building scalable web applications and intelligent systems that solve real-world problems.
+I am a CSE student with professional experience as an AIML Developer, I specialize in transforming complex data into scalable, real-world applications.

+Open to internship and full-time opportunities in Software Engineering.

 ---